hodyroff/scs-training/Virtualization/Support.md

 #### Snapshots and backups
 * Definitions
-    - A snapshot is a point-in-time state of a storage device.
+    - A snapshot is a point-in-time state of a block storage device (aka volume).
-    - A backup is a copy of a storage devices.
+    - A backup is a copy of a block storage device (aka volume).
 * Snapshots:
     - Are typically created within the same storage backend
     - This allows for quick and cheap creation, using copy-on-write